-At EnvirometriX / OpenGeoHub, Kris assists Tom and Ichsani through administrative tasks, data processing, internal management processes, website editing and social media marketing.
+At EnvirometriX / OpenGeoHub, Kris assists Tom and Ichsani through administrative tasks, data processing, internal management processes, website editing, communications support and marketing.

 When his studies were finished in 2017, Kris became a member of the Ecosystem Restoration Camps, founded by John D. Liu.
 Inspired, Kris also co-founded the Renew Foundation, designed to prepare and train young people in the Netherlands to support ecosystem restoration and regenerative agriculture projects.
 In 2019 Kris gave a talk at TEDxWageningen to encourage more initiatives to support a global ecosystem restoration movement.